-HSC (22)00 POLICIES FOR APPROVAL: SAFE WORKING AT HEIGHT POLICY (23)99 Mr Springthorpe introduced the Safe Working at Height Policy for approval noting these have been developed and consulted upon in accordance with the written control documentation policy.
+HSC (23)00 POLICIES FOR APPROVAL: SAFE WORKING AT HEIGHT POLICY (23)99 Mr Springthorpe introduced the Safe Working at Height Policy for approval noting these have been developed and consulted upon in accordance with the written control documentation policy.
 Mrs Rayani asked Mr Springthorpe to remove her name from page 2 of the policy, and only keep the job title.
 AS The Committee APPROVED the new 1198 - Safe Working at Height Policy.

-There was no other business.
+HSC (23)100 ANY OTHER BUSINESS There was no other business.

-There was no other business.
-HSC MATTERS FOR ESCALATION TO BOARD (23)101 (==,=== The following issues would be escalated to the Board: Work will be undertaken to make ensure that the Health Board has a campaign on violence and aggression.
-Hopefully during the month of December.
-Highlight to the Board that it would be helpful for Board members to receive updated training around contest and prevent. receive updated training around contest and prevent.
+HSC (23)101 MATTERS FOR ESCALATION TO BOARD The following issues would be escalated to the Board: • Work will be undertaken to make ensure that the Health Board has a campaign on violence and aggression.
+Hopefully during the month of December. • Highlight to the Board that it would be helpful for Board members to receive updated training around contest and prevent.

-DATE & TIME OF NEXT MEETING (23)102 Monday 8 January 2024, 9.30 a.m 11.00 a.m.
+HSC (23)102 DATE & TIME OF NEXT MEETING (23) 102 Monday 8 January 2024, 9.30 a.m 11.00 a.m.